d365collaborative/d365fo.tools/docs/Get-D365DefaultModelForNewProjects.md

 Get-D365DefaultModelForNewProjects
 ```

-This will display the current default module registered in the "..Documents\Visual Studio 2015\Settings\DynamicsDevConfig.xml" file.
+This will display the current default module registered in the "DynamicsDevConfig.xml" file.
+Located in Documents\Visual Studio Dynamics 365\ or in Documents\Visual Studio 2015\Settings\ depending on the version.

 ## PARAMETERS